yoember/yoember.github.io/index.md

 From the official guide:
 "Each template has an associated controller: this is where the template finds the properties that it displays.
 You can display a property from your controller by wrapping the property name in curly braces."

-First, update with this variable to your `index.hbs` template.
+First, update your `index.hbs` template with this variable.

 Add `disabled` property with `{% raw %}{{isDisabled}}{% endraw %}` boolean variable.